19 Free or Cheap Ways To Stormproof Your Home

 3. Store Unsecured Outdoor Items

-If a storm is on the way, especially with high winds, you’ll want to ensure that any outdoor items are secured and out of the open.
+If a storm is on the way, especially if it’s one with high winds, you’ll want to ensure that any outdoor items are secured and out of the open.
 Patio items, such as chairs, umbrellas, potted plants and decorative statues, can become dangerous projectiles in windy weather.
 Before an approaching storm arrives, bring inside any items that may pose a threat or tie them down securely.

 4. Cut Down and Remove Tree Branches

-We all know that trees can become dangerous in high winds.
-One way to protect your property from damage caused by trees is to cut down loose or weak branches before stormy weather.
 We aren’t talking about calling an expensive landscaping company; grab your yard trimmers and go for a walk around your property, cutting down any tree branches that may be sagging or broken.
-This preventative step can stop trees from wreaking havoc on your property.
+This preventive step can stop trees from wreaking havoc on your property.

 5. Caulk Cracks in Your Foundation